security-union/videocall-rs/video-call-daemon/README.md

-# Video Daemon Rust Client
+# Video Call Daemon Rust Client

+This is a rust application that can be used to connect to the video call daemon and stream video to a meeting.

 ## Setup